reunanen/devday2013-predictive-analytics-hands-on/README.md

 Practical ones:

 * [Numpy tutorial](http://wiki.scipy.org/Tentative_NumPy_Tutorial): we will not use Numpy extensively, just for light data manipulation.
-Numpy is the [R](http://r-project.org/) or Matlab of Python.
+Numpy is the array manipulation sublanguage of Python (a bit like Matlab).
 * [A short tutorial](http://pandas.pydata.org/pandas-docs/stable/10min.html) on Pandas, the Python "data frame" library.
 Pandas is a higher-level structure on arrays, allowing heterogeneous columns, column names, etc.
 * [Logistic regression with Python](http://blog.yhathq.com/posts/logistic-regression-and-python.html) and its statsmodels package.
 Logistic regression is a way to make a classifier that gives out probabilities.
 * [Regularized logistic regression with Python](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html) from the [Scikit-learn](http://scikit-learn.org/) package.
 We don't introduce regularization in this hands-on.
 In practice it is almost mandatory if you have a large predictive problem.